-Question question and explanation of reasons (Yes/No or Not Known (?) or N/A) (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
-(Yes/No or Not Known (?) or N/A) 10.
-LAND USE 10.1 Are there existing land uses or community facilities on or around the location which could be affected by the project?
+Question (Part 2a) / (Part 2b) - Answer to the question and explanation of reasons (Yes/No or Not Known (?) or N/A) (If answer in Part 2a / 2b is 'No', the answer to Part 3a / 3b is 'N/A') (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
+(Yes/No or Not Known (?) or N/A) 10.1 Are there existing land uses or community facilities on or around the location which could be affected by the project?
 E.g. housing, densely populated areas, industry / commerce, farm/agricultural holdings, forestry, tourism, mining, quarrying, facilities relating to health, education, places of worship, leisure /sports / recreation.
 Yes The Main parcel comprises primarily arable agricultural land, with the Southern parcel partly comprising playing fields and arable land.
 The Site is allocated for residential development by both Ipswich Borough Council and East Suffolk Council under Policy ISPA4 the Ipswich Borough Council Local Plan and under Policy SCLP12.24 of the East Suffolk district Local Plan.
 No Grade 2 land is relatively common in the wider area, and therefore the development of agricultural land is not likely to result in a significant environmental impact, when taken in the local context.
 The loss of the playing field element needs to be assessed, but the allocation of the sites for residential use is noted and the impact of the loss of either agricultural or playing field land uses in this context is not considered a significant impact on the environment for EIA purposes.
-10.2 Are there any plans for future land uses on or around the location which could be affected by the project?11.
-LAND STABILITY AND CLIMATE No The proposed development is in alignment with the Local Planning Policy intended land use of the site N/A 11.1 Is the location susceptible to earthquakes, subsidence, landslides, erosion, or extreme /adverse climatic conditions, e.g. temperature No. No unusual conditions or particular land instability are present on the application site.
+10.2 Are there any plans for future land uses on or around the location which could be affected by the project?
+11. LAND STABILITY AND CLIMATE No The proposed development is in alignment with the Local Planning Policy intended land use of the site N/A 11.1 Is the location susceptible to earthquakes, subsidence, landslides, erosion, or extreme /adverse climatic conditions, e.g. temperature No. No unusual conditions or particular land instability are present on the application site.
 N/A